A family enjoys sundowner drinks with their guide next to a body of water in the foreground | Go2Africa

 Malaria & Malaria-free Destinations

 Although the risk of malaria varies from season to season, many of Africa’s prime safari and beach destinations lie within Africa’s malarial belt and you are strongly advised to work with your safari consultant to see whether your planned itinerary takes in affected areas and what steps to take in terms of prophylactics.
 Families with young children and/or babies are advised to avoid malarial areas.
+Follow our guide on things to know about taking babies or toddlers on an African safari.

 If you do go to a malarial area (especially during a rainy season) then prevention is key: use insect repellents, wear long sleeved tops and trousers in the evenings and early mornings and sleep under mosquito nets at night.